Martha Needle: Afterwards

 Needle was the third of four women hanged at the Old Melbourne Gaol, where her death mask can be seen.
-The others were Elizabeth Scott (1863), Frances Knorr (1894), and Emma Williams (1895).

-On 15 July 1920, Alexander Newland Lee, the son of Needle's older sister Ellen, was hanged at Adelaide Gaol for the 1 April murder of his wife Muriel, who had been poisoned with strychnine.

 During the Great Depression, the Brighton City Council built bluestone walls to protect local beaches from erosion.
 The stones were taken from the outer walls of the Old Melbourne Gaol and included the headstones, with initials and date of execution, of all those executed and buried on the grounds.
 Although most were placed with the engravings facing inwards, Needle's stone was faced outwards, and the initials MN and the date are still clearly visible in the Green Point wall.
 Over time, sand drifts buried her headstone until its precise location was rediscovered near Wellington Street.